Frequently Asked Questions

 Federal law states there will be no reduction in benefits as a result of savings from FAIM accounts.

-If you have employment income in addition to the Social Security income, you can.
+If you have employment income in addition to the Social Security benefit, you may.

-Can I be in more than one FAIM Program at one time?
+Can I be enrolled in more than one FAIM Program at a time?

-No, you can only be on one FAIM Program at a time.
-However a household is allowed 2 enrollments in a lifetime.
+No, FAIM is a statewide program.
+You may only have one FAIM account at a time.
+However, a household is allowed two enrollments in a lifetime so another family member may apply.

 Can my spouse have a FAIM account?

-What happens if I need my money for an emergency?
+What if I need my savings for an emergency?

-If deposits are withdrawn for anything other than the stated asset, the FAIM account must be closed and you will be exited from the program.
+Your deposits are always your funds but you will need to contact your FAIM coach to access the account in an emergency.
+If deposits are withdrawn from the FAIM account for anything other than the stated asset, the account must be closed and you will be exited from the program.

 Do I have to pay taxes on FAIM money?

-No. The funds used to match FAIM savings is grant money, and is held in an escrow account.
-Thus, the FAIM saver is not responsible to claim it as income nor be taxed on those dollars.
+No. Your deposits must be made from earned income which was already taxed.
+The funds used to match FAIM savings is grant money which is held in a separate escrow account, thus, the FAIM saver is not responsible to claim the match as income or be taxed on those dollars.

 What documentation do I need for enrollment?